Lease assignment approved. Now you still need to fill the next vacancy fast.

 Lease Takeover Basics: Navigating Toronto Dwellings

 Lease takeovers, or assignments of lease, are common in Toronto’s fluid rental market.
-In 2021, about 30% of rental transactions in the Greater Toronto Area involved some form of lease transfer.
+In 2021, about 30% of rental transactions in the Greater Toronto Area involved some form of lease assignment or transfer.
 Lease takeovers occur when a current tenant wishes to vacate their rental unit before their lease expires and finds someone to assume the remaining lease terms.

 What is a Lease Takeover?